 - Demonstrate the ability to cast a fly 30 feet consistently and accurately using both overhead and roll cast techniques.

-- Go to a suitable fishing location and what fish may be eating both above and beneath the water's surface.
-Look for flying insects and some that may be on or beneath the water's surface.
+- Go to a suitable fishing location and observe what fish may be eating both above and beneath the water's surface.
 Explain the importance of matching the hatch.

 - Do the following:

 - Explain the importance of practicing Leave No Trace techniques.
-Discuss the positive effects of Leave No Trace on fishing resources.
+Discuss the positive effects of Leave No Trace on fly-fishing resources.

 - Discuss the meaning and importance of catch and release.
 Describe how to properly release a fish safely to the water.

-- Obtain and review a copy of the regulations affecting game fishing where you live or where you pan to fish.
+- Obtain and review a copy of the regulations affecting game fishing where you live or where you plan to fish.
 Explain why they were adopted and what is accomplished by following them.

-- Discuss what good outdoor sportsmanlike behavior is and how it relates to anglers.
-Tell how the Outdoor Code of the Boy Scouts of America relates to a fishing enthusiast, including the aspects of littering, trespassing, courteous behavior, and obeying fishing regulations.
+- Discuss what good sportsmanlike behavior is and how it relates to anglers.
+Tell how the Outdoor Code of the Boy Scouts of America relates to a fishing enthusiast, including the aspects of littering, trespassing, courteous behavior, "catch and release," and obeying fishing regulations.